laravel/jetstream-docs/1.x/features/password-confirmation.md

 ## Modal Password Confirmation

 The following documentation will discuss how to use modal based password confirmation in Jetstream.
 Modal based password authentication is typically used when you would like the user to confirm their password before performing a specific action, such as when enabling two-factor authentication.
+This form of password confirmation displays a modal window that allows the user to confirm their password before their intended request is executed.

 ![Screenshot of Password Confirmation](./../../assets/img/modal-confirm.png)